alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

 ### Create users

-1. Create a new user using the `UserPrincipalName` parameter.
+The following example creates a new user using the `UserPrincipalName` parameter.

     ```powershell
     Connect-Entra -Scopes 'User.ReadWrite.All'